MariaOnyshchuk/nlp_project/README.md

    - Train machine learning models
    - Evaluate model performance
    - Generate analysis visualizations
+BUT!
+Be aware that running the trainer for pretrained models can take up to 3 hours each.

 ### Using the Dataset

 The cleaned and lemmatized datasets are ready to use:
 - For traditional ML models, use the cleaned or lemmatized CSV files
-- The models include train/test splits for validation
+- The models include train/val splits for validation
-- Use the validation set (`val_lemmatized.csv`) for final model evaluation
+- Use the test set (`test_lemmatized.csv`) for final model evaluation

 ## Project Workflow